 Clean the inside of a grill as well as the grates using a stainless steel grill brush.
 Scrape any buildup off the deflection panels or bars using a plastic scraper.
 Next, use a stainless steel brush to clean the burner tubes under the heat deflectors.
 Finally, check out the inside of the cook box and scrape away any debris or residue that can cause flare-ups.

-Q. What type of wood pellets should I get for my Weber grill?
+Q. Which type of wood pellets should I get for my Weber grill?

 If you have a Weber pellet grill or smoker, purchase pellets designed for grilling.
 While Weber sells its own pellets, most brands of grilling pellets will work.
 Pellets typically come in different types to infuse different flavors into the food.